coredns/rfc/GSoC_Proposal.md

 - __Get Acces to a Production Server__: We collect data metrics from a procution server, and use that to train the Keras Model.

+The data would be split as follows.
+80% would be used for training and the other 20% for validation.

 ### Machine Learning Approaches